 As well as three different dining options, the Banyan Tree Puebla affords a casual rooftop bar and terrace with fantastic city views, also home to the hotel's fabulous swimming pool.
 This is the perfect spot to come and unwind after exploring Puebla on foot, and on a clear day you’ll be treated to distant views of the surrounding snow-capped volcanoes.
 There’s a fitness center for those needing to work off all that food and a sumptuous spa to refresh and rejuvenate.
 For atmosphere, head to the lounge bar inspired by the 19th century laundry that once ran beneath the building and grab a seat in one of booths tucked into the dramatic archways.

 It would be a crime to not enjoy every sunset over Puebla during your stay from their rooftop bar.
 A margarita is the perfect accompaniment to a panorama of volcanos and church steeples.

-Rosewood Puebla is a short walk from the UNESCO World Heritage centre of Puebla, which sits to the south-east of Mexico City.
+Banyan Tree Puebla is a short walk from the UNESCO World Heritage center of Puebla, which sits to the south-east of Mexico City.

 Perfect Pairings: Cultural Mexico City & Puebla